 If you would like to discuss EMDR therapy, please contact our certified EMDR practitioner Marc Johnson, for an informal chat about how it can be of benefit.

-EMDR Sessions are priced at £70.
-This price includes any additional hypnotherapy that may be indicated during a session.
+EMDR sessions are priced at £70 (with a minimum commitment to 5 sessions - £350, sold as a programme).
+This price includes any additional hypnotherapy/psychotherapy that may be indicated during a session.

 Please view our EMDR Video explaining the basics.
 Click on "watch on YouTube" once the clip has started, for the best quality.